ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 Our  Chinese  name, ,  stands  for  prosperity  and elegance. endeavors we have.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000004_c1a633c9ceaf3d7c91a6871364721fc1df4c8a63a0b8db594428d7c5524ac2a3.png)
-**Description**: The image shows a gray cartoon-style laptop with the words "OUR CORE VALUES" in orange letters on the screen, centered within the laptop's display area.
+**Description**: The image depicts a stylized, simplified laptop with rounded edges, rendered in a light gray color, displaying the words "OUR CORE VALUES" in large, bold, orange text against a white screen background.
+The laptop features minimal details, including a small circular element above the screen, suggesting a camera, and a simplified keyboard area with three dots and a horizontal line representing keys or buttons.

 At Singapura Finance, we believe that our values are  our  'guiding  beacon'  for  organizational development and growth.
 At Singapura Finance, our core values are: Shareholder Value, People Development,  Integrity,  Customer  Focus  and ( )